flash-oss/lil-csv/README.md

 ### `parse(text, [options = { header: true, escapeChar: "\\" }])`

 - `text` - String, the string to parse.
-- `options` - Object, optional parsing options.
+- `options` - Object, optional parsing settings.
   - `options.escapeChar` - String character, the escape character used within that CSV.
   - `options.header` - Boolean, or Array of string, or Object.
 Default is `true`.
     - Boolean
       - `true` - create JSON objects from CSV rows.
 Assume first row of the text is a header, would be used as object keys.
       - `false` - create string arrays from CSV rows.
     - Array - create JSON objects from CSV rows.
 The array would be used as object keys.
     - Object - create JSON objects from CSV rows.
-Object keys - CSV header name, Object values - either string or Object.
+      - Object keys - CSV header name, Object values - either string, of function, or Object.
       - value is String - rename CSV header.
 E.g. `"User First Name": "user.firstName"`
+      - value is Function - use this function to deserialize a CSV cell to a value.
+E.g. convert "2020-12-12" string to a Date.
+      - value is Object - setting for each column name.
         - `header[].parse` - use this function to deserialize a CSV cell to a value.
 E.g. convert "2020-12-12" string to a Date.
+        - `header[].newName` - rename CSV header.
+E.g. `"User First Name": "user.firstName"`

+### `generate(rows, [options = { header: true, escapeChar: "\\", lineTerminator: "\n" }])`

+- `rows` - array of arrays.
+The data to generate the CSV from.
+Each row must be euther array of object.
+- `options` - Object, optional settings.
+  - `options.escapeChar` - String character, the escape character used within that CSV.
+  - `options.lineTerminator` - String character, the new line character used within that CSV.
+  - `options.header` - Boolean, or Array of string, or Object.
+Default is `true`.
+    - Boolean
+      - `true` - autodetect column names (header) from the `rows`.
+If `rows` data are objects, then keys would be the column names.
+If `rows` are arrays, then the first row is assumed to be the header.
+      - `false` - generate CSV from `rows` without any column names (header).
+    - Array - array of strings to override all column names.
+If `rows` are objects, then each column name must match obejct keys.
+    - Object - generate CSV from these columns **ONLY**.
+      - Object keys - the only column names to be saved in the CSV file, Object values - either string, of function, or Object.
-      - `header[].jsonName` - rename CSV header.
-E.g. `jsonName: "user.firstName"`
+      - value is String - rename CSV header.
+E.g. `"User First Name": "user.firstName"`
+      - value is Function - use this function to deserialise a CSV cell to a value.
+E.g. convert "2020-12-12" string to a Date.
+      - value is Object - setting for each column name.
+        - `header[].parse` - use this function to stringify a CSV cell.
+E.g. convert Date to "2020-12-12" string.
+        - `header[].newName` - rename CSV header.
+E.g. `"user.firstName": "User First Name"`